 In 1963 the Art Library acquired a rich collection of 793 printed and manuscript literary pamphlets produced all over Europe between 1692 and 1886.
 Several Portuguese authors are represented in this collection which includes also works by Pietro Metastásio (1698-1782), Carlo Goldoni (1709-1793), Molière (1622-1673) and Voltaire (1694-1778.
 The ‘Teatro de Cordel Collection’ is very important for research on history of Portuguese popular literature and history of culture of the 17th-18th centuries. ).
-Most of the items in this collection belonged to Albino Forjaz de Sampaio, a well-known Portuguese writer and bibliophile.
 All items are digitized and available on the Internet.

 (See Digital Collections)

 Ana Hatherly Personal Library